antoinekrajnc/coding-for-product-managers-INSTRUCTORS-PREP/Intro/instructor-prep-notes.md

 * Get to know everyone
 * Understand student's expectation
 * Set some expectations about the class
-* Teach them basis of the Command Line, HTML and CSS
+* Teach them basis of the Command Line, HTML

 ## Rough Timing:
 * 5 min: Who you are
 * 15 min: Icebreaker exercise
 * 10 min: Welcome to the class and general overview
 * 10 min: Make sure all students are set up with Cloud 9 and GitHub
-* 30 min: Get to know the terminal and basic commands
+* 45 min: Get to know the terminal and basic commands
+* 10 min: Break
 * 45 min: HTML
-* 45 min: CSS
+(This is a suggested timing, you have to follow it rigorously.
+You might finish a little early, you can take this extra time to answer questions or do more exercises)

 ## Other notes: